-Reading: This week we will continue our Mystery Unit.
-During this unit, students will work on looking for clues and inferring what could happen.
-Our read-aloud is The Absent Author by Ron Roy.
+Reading: This week we will continue our Nonfiction Unit.
+During this unit, students will work on main idea and supporting details and synthesizing information across texts.
+Our read-aloud is Koalas.

-Writing: We will begin our opinion writing unit.
-Students will think of a topic that have a strong opinion about and begin drafting their arguement.
+Writing: We will begin our information writing unit.
+Students will think of a topic they know a lot about and begin drafting.

 Lunch: 10:55 -11:25

 Since our lunch is so early, we will have a working snack everyday.
 Please send your child with a healthy and easy to eat snack!